 Moroccan Lamb Stew Couscous

 For this stew he also recommended some meaty shanks.
 Great choice.
-He even wanted to chop up the meat for me but I love doing that myself.
-Thanks for the offer then!
+He even wanted to dice the meat for me but I love to do that myself.
+But hey, thanks for the offer then!

 - 1 ⅔ lbs lamb shanks (675 g)